johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.2 Four Fundamentals of Flight.md

 **In Practice**
 1. Check for traffic (high wing plane - lift wing slightly before banking)
 2. Roll into turn while adding rudder, and pulling back lightly on the controls
+3. Neutralize ailerons once the turn is established; also, less rudder is required
-3. Maintain coordination (counteract [[Adverse Yaw]]) using the rudder ([[Indications of Slip and Skid.jpeg]])
+4. Maintain coordination (counteract [[Adverse Yaw]]) using the rudder ([[Indications of Slip and Skid.jpeg]])
-4. Relax, make adjustments, scan for traffic
+5. Relax, make adjustments, scan for traffic
-5. Use opposite aileron to roll out, while relaxing back pressure, and staying coordinated
+6. Use opposite aileron to roll out, while relaxing back pressure, and staying coordinated

 #### Climbs and Descents

 **Notes**
 - Different situations require climbs at Vx, Vy, or normal/cruise climb
+- It's useful to memorize power settings for repeatable climbs/descents
 - During climb, P-factor increases the need for right rudder

 **In Practice**